Reports – General

 This creates a completely separate table below the main one, like this:

-The added group should appear below the Movement in funds group something like:
+The added group should appear below the Movement in funds group (if you have the former) something like:

 Table 1 is essentially a version of the revenue and expenditure by project report discussed earlier (though it has been pivoted).
 You don’t have to follow this exact presentation.
 You can instead follow the presentation of Table 2 and, in the same manner as for that table, add the “Fund Reconciliation” rows at the bottom to derive “Fund balances carried forward”.